How are Ewing tumors diagnosed?

 CT scans take longer than regular x-rays, but not as long as MRI scans.
-Your child will need to lie still on a table while they are being done.
-During the test, the table slides in and out of the scanner, a ring-shaped machine that completely surrounds the table.
-Some people feel a bit confined by the ring they have to lie in while the pictures are being taken.
+A CT scanner has been described as a large donut, with a narrow table in the middle opening.
+Your child will need to lie still on the table while the scan is being done.
+During the test, the table slides in and out of the scanner.
+Some people feel a bit confined while the pictures are being taken.
 In some cases, your child may need to be sedated before the test to stay still and help make sure the pictures come out well.
-Many medical centers now use spiral CT (also known as helical CT), which completes the scan more quickly.
-It also yields more detailed pictures and lowers the dose of radiation received during the test.

-A bone scan can help show if a cancer has metastasized (spread) to bones in other parts of the body, and may be part of the workup for children with a Ewing tumor.
-This test is useful because it provides a picture of the entire skeleton at once.
+A bone scan can help show if a cancer has metastasized (spread) to bones in other parts of the body, and might be part of the workup for a child with a Ewing tumor.
+This test is useful because it can show the entire skeleton at once.
 (A positron emission tomography [PET] scan can often provide similar information, so in some cases a bone scan may not be needed if a PET scan is done.)

 For a bone scan, a small amount of low-level radioactive material is injected into a vein (intravenously, or IV).
+(The amount of radioactivity used is very low and will pass out of the body within a day or so.)
 The substance settles in areas of damaged bone throughout the entire skeleton over the course of a couple of hours.
 Your child then lies on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of the skeleton.

-Areas of active bone changes appear as "hot spots" on the skeleton because they attract the radioactivity.
+Areas of active bone changes appear as “hot spots” on the skeleton because they attract the radioactivity.
 These areas may suggest the presence of cancer, but other bone diseases can also cause the same pattern.
-To make an accurate diagnosis, other imaging tests such as plain x-rays or MRI scans, or even a bone biopsy might be needed.
+To be sure, other tests such as plain x-rays or MRI scans, or even a bone biopsy might be needed.

 Positron emission tomography (PET) scan

 For a PET scan, a form of radioactive sugar (known as fluorodeoxyglucose or FDG) is injected into the blood.
-The amount of radioactivity used is very low.
+The amount of radioactivity used is very low and will pass out of the body within a day or so.
 Because cancer cells in the body are growing quickly, they absorb large amounts of the sugar.
-After about an hour, your child will lie on a table in the PET scanner for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
+After waiting about an hour, your child will lie on a table in the PET scanner for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
 The picture is not finely detailed like a CT or MRI scan, but it provides helpful information about the whole body.

 PET scans can be very helpful in showing the spread of Ewing tumors and in finding out whether abnormal areas seen on other imaging tests (such as a bone scan or CT scan) are tumors.
 PET scans can also be repeated during treatment to monitor the cancer over time.

 Some newer machines can do a PET and CT scan at the same time (PET/CT scan).
-This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT.
+This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT scan.

 Biopsy of the tumor